TheCakeChicken/Electra/README.md

 **More detailed documentation will come after release.**

-**I, Terryiscool160, am continuing Electra as it was not finished and no longer receives updates from the orginial owner.**
+**I, Terryiscool160, am continuing Electra as it was not finished and no longer receives updates from the original owner.**